-Teresa Peters is an artist based in Tamaki Makaurau, currently working in clay and ceramics.
+Teresa Peters is an artist and filmmaker based in Tamaki Makaurau, currently working in clay and ceramics, photography and moving image.
 She is interested in bodies, earth bodies, forming and transforming.
 Chemical compounds and molten entities, in intimate combustion.
-‘Excavating’ primordial totems’, as we move on into the sixth mass extinction.
+‘Excavating’ primordial totems’, as we move on through the Antropocene..
 Ceramics is alchemy.
-Earth, water, air… fire.
+Earth, water, air… fire...

 DISASTROUSFORMS.COM 2020 ︎ is a body of ceramic and clay artefacts from a faux sci-fi disaster, archived on an online platform - exploring natural disasters, natural history and archiving.
 Disaster as the mother of revolution .
 This project was inspired by a field trip to Pompeii with Mark Dion and team, Auckland Museum’s Natural History Collections Online, (where it is archived as a topic) and was made in curatorial conversation with Dina Jezdic.
 An ode to the ceramics and cosmic post disaster revolutions of Lucio Fontana - navigating our environment as we become ground zero.
 From volcanoes, corals, and fossils to the quartz in your mobile phone, exploring collections to collective consciousness.
 As Walter Benjamin observed, collections are never finished.

 DISASTROUSFORMS.COM is a nomadic exhibition, navigating the city of Auckland, Auckland Museum and the interwebs, culminating in a special cosmic audio-visual event March 24 2021.
 Auckland Live Digital Stage Aotea Square.